gbabaja/ECON900_ps1/README.txt

 		The codes for parsing consists of loops.
 The first loop is for navigating into desired file.
 Moreover, because desired information is presented in the table format, we will also determine number of rows in the given html in the same loop.
 Next loop (i.e. the loop within the first one) allows us to navigate to the exact piece of information that we need in the given row.
 Finally, within the row we will try to extract the information.
 This step could be tricky since some strings will not have any information which may cause the program to erorr out.
 To avoid "nonetype" related errors, we will put conditions in place: (1) the first condition lets the program to keep running even if it encounters emty strings (in this case a "missed" data point will be recorded in the dataframe), and (2) the second condtion will record the information when it is available in the html.

 		Finally, extracted information will be appended to dataframe using pandas and eventually saved into a csv file.
+		The final outcome of this step should be a boardgamegeek_dataset.csv (a csv file) which will be located in the parsed_files folder in the selected directory.

 (2) Machine Learning Exercise
 	Machine learning exercise part of the project will refer to the file named machine_learning.py.
 You need to install all indicated packages for this file to work.
 Specifically, pandas to be ale to work with dataframe, seaborn and matplotlib for plots/graphs, as well as SVC, svm, confustion matrix, classification report, Standard Scaler, train test split, Kmeans, Gaussian Mixture, and metrics from the Scikit-learn software machine learning library.